DSCHUFS/Solution-Challenge-2022-VEGATHER-App/README.md

 ## About the Project
+**VEGATHER** is a combination of *‘vegan’* and *‘gather’*, and it has the meaning of gathering vegans.
+VEGATHER isn’t just an informational app to get vegetarian recipes, it’s a community of vegans.

-Vegather is made on Android using Kotlin, and is a serverless app service based on Firebase.
-Through Vegather, not only people who used to be vegetarians, but also people who have never been vegetarians can enjoy vegetarian food easily and simply.
+VEGATHER is made on Android using Kotlin, and is a serverless app service based on Firebase.
+Through VEGATHER, not only people who used to be vegetarians, but also people who have never been vegetarians can enjoy vegetarian food easily and simply.